Institutional jurisdiction defines the field within which Lie Alonso’s authority over land and architecture is exercised.

 All activity within the domain occurs under chartered institutional order.

-Institutional jurisdiction operates across generational time.
+Institutional jurisdiction persists across generational time.

 Jurisdiction holds land as structured domain rather than transient project.